shrinish123/shrinish-iwg-sm/README.md

          3. ABOUT US : We can again go as koss have designed the about us section

-                       But a creative way of making student cards would be like :
+                       But a creative way of making student cards would be like the one image shown above

                        The reference to this is here : https://www.instagram.com/p/CDjUrs1gHWM/?utm_source=ig_web_button_share_sheet

+         4. EVENTS : THis should just contain the events in cards similar made by koss website, a very clean and easy design

+         5. REsources : This should be a major part of the website :

+                        This page will look something as the one image I have shown above